systemlibrary/systemlibrary-common-framework/README.md

 - &gt;= .NET 8

 ## Latest Release Notes
-- 8.0.0.16
+- 8.0.0.17
-- BlacklistedRequestMiddleware added few more extensions to block: bat, jar, php, py, pl (feature)
+- BlacklistedRequestMiddleware added few more extensions to block: mdf, tsx, bak and also blocking Configs and Configurations folder (feature)
-- StaticFilePolicy with env.WebRootPath set also registers a default set of folders by naming convetions as other web root paths, for instance /static, /public/, /assets/ and more (feature)
-- StaticFilePolicy wihtout env.WebRootPath set registers ContentRootPath as the root for all files, file structure in your Project is then 1-1 matching the request structure (feature)
-- FrameworkOptions - added UseHsts (feature)

 #### Version history
 - View git history of this file if interested